Pre-Race Routines to Ensure Race Day Success

-Your pre-start routine shouldn’t be set in concrete and needs to be fine-tuned according to the conditions, your freshness and any glaring weaknesses that you can work on in the time available.
+Your pre-start routine shouldn’t be set in concrete and needs to be fine-tuned.
+Take into account the conditions, your freshness and any glaring weaknesses.
+Work on these in the time available.

-Ideally, a three or four-hour gap between waking up and starting a race works best to make sure there’s time to get ready, feed, hydrate and switch on.
+Ideally, a three or four-hour gap between waking up and starting a race works best.
+This gives you time to get ready, feed, hydrate and switch on.

 Vary how early before the race you hit the water.
 In lighter winds, get out earlier and tune up for longer.
 Allow 45-60min on the racecourse to give more time to refine your trim.

-If the breeze is strong, spend 10-20 minutes less time on the course before the start signal to stay a little fresher.
+When the breeze is strong, spend 10-20 minutes less time on the course to stay a little fresher.

 If some specific aspect of your performance has let you down in prior races, that should be worked on immediately before the next event.

 When it was speed, find a buddy to do some straight-lining and make some tweaks to your set-up and technique.

-If it was a strategy that let you down, spend more time gathering wind data and begin the race by sailing the fleet rather than immediately tacking away for glory.
+If it was a strategy that let you down, spend more time gathering wind data.
+Then begin the race by sailing the fleet rather than immediately tacking away for glory.

 No matter the venue or conditions you’ll always want to check your speed is OK on the day.
 Check out the wind and check out the starting line.